fabriond/H1-B-Visa-Prediction/README.md

-This project's production version can be found [here](https://visa-prediction.herokuapp.com/).
+This project's production website can be found [here](https://visa-prediction.herokuapp.com/).

 ### Running this project locally
 To run this project locally, you'll first need to run the [backend server](https://github.com/fabriond/H1-B-Visa-Prediction-Backend) locally, and then: